caseyocampo/blog-eleventy-tailwind/src/pages/now.md

 - Learning more about <a href="https://www.11ty.dev/" target="_blank">Eleventy {% newtab %}</a>

 </details>

-<div id="right-now"></div>

-This page was inspired by <a href="https://nownownow.com/about" target="_blank">Derek Sivers’ nownownow.com {% newtab %}</a>.
-I first learned about it from reading his books and blog.
-Then, I stumbled upon <a href="https://www.tempertemper.net/now" target="_blank">tempertemper.net 's "now" page {% newtab %}</a> which I took as a friendly reminder to make one myself!

 <hr aria-hidden="true" class="border-t-0 border-b-0 border-stone-200 dark:border-stone-700" style="margin: 4rem 0; height: 0.5px" />